 Also just added to the bill are:

-Blusette, Chan Read, Chantelle Duncan, Cheap Dates, Equatorial Group, Fat Fingers Of Funk, Glashin, Hannah Bradbeer, Jacob Aaron & The Reign, Luvia, Mardhys, Polar States, Quiet Boy, Rob Picazzo Band, Sam Wills, Silent Natives, Silver Hill, Stone Junction, Strum & Bass, The Kimberleys, The Pearl Harts, The Wingmen, United Stoats, Vocal Explosion, Xavier Ralph
+Blusette, Chan Read, Chantelle Duncan, Cheap Dates, Equatorial Group, Fat Fingers Of Funk, Glashin, Hannah Bradbeer, Jacob Aaron & The Reign, Luvia, Mardhys, Polar States, Quiet Boy, Rob Picazzo Band, Sam Wills, Silent Natives, Silver Hill, Stone Junction, Strum & Bass, The Kimberleys, The Pearl Harts, The Wingmen, United Stoats, Vocal Explosion, Xavier Ralph, and Xylaroo.

 “I saw more great bands in one night at Hastings Fat Tuesday, than I have in the last three years of music festivals” – John Robb, journalist, TV presenter and radio commentator

 Hastings Fat Tuesday has been rapidly gaining ground over the last nine years and as the UK’s largest Mardi Gras celebration now boasts a huge programme of featured events (most of which are free) – showcasing more than 150 acts, and hundreds of individual performances.

 One festival favourite that shouldn’t be missed is the vibrant Umbrella Parade on Sunday 11 Feb, which brings hundreds of people onto the streets in New Orleans-style, and this year featues The Bollywood Brass Band and Mr Wilson’s Second Liners.